ujjwalguptaofficial/fortjs-doc/docs/tutorial/body.md

 }
 ```

 By default fortjs parses the body data.
-But it can be turned off by setting option - `shouldParsePost` while bootstraping the app in `create` method.
+But it can be turned off by setting option - `shouldParsePost` .
 Please check [bootstrap](/tutorial/bootstrap) doc for more info.